 When it comes to Instagram, hashtags are very popular because they allow you to easily find content you’re interested in.
 They also allow you to find new accounts to follow, as users who are constantly showing up in your favorite hashtags are most likely people you want to see on your newsfeed.
 On Instagram, using more than two hashtags is more acceptable, but we still recommend only using three in your actual post.
 A great way to get the most out of hashtags on Instagram is to add them as a comment.
 This way you’re still using all the relevant hashtags, but you’re not spamming your caption with them.

-Now you have all the tools you need to start using hashtags to market your business.
-But, if you think you need some more help, contact us today for more information on our monthly marketing packages.
+Now you have all the tools you need to start using hashtags correctly to market your business.
+But, if you think you need some more help, contact us at Idea Marketing Group today for more information on our monthly marketing packages.